 - Preheat the oven to 375 degrees Fahrenheit.

 - To a medium saucepan over medium heat, add the butter.
 When the butter has melted, add the flour, salt, dry mustard, pepper, and 1/8 teaspoon smoked paprika.
 With a wooden spoon or whisk, stir constantly for three minutes.

 - Add the milk in a thin stream, stirring constantly with a whisk.
-Continue to stir constantly until the sauce thickens, about 10-12 minutes.
+Continue to stir constantly until the sauce thickens enough to coat the back of a spoon, 5-8 minutes.

 - Remove from heat and add 2 cups of the cheese, stirring until melted.
+You’ll reserve the last cup of cheese for topping.
 Pour the cheese sauce over the pasta and toss gently until all of the pasta is coated.

 - Add half the pasta to a two-quart casserole dish (I like a tall 8-inch by 8-inch baking dish).
 Sprinkle on half the cheese.
 Add the rest of the pasta.
 Sprinkle on the rest of the cheese, then dust lightly with the smoked paprika.